 Anne M. Wengrovitz is a Director for Humanitas, Inc., a small consulting firm where she specializes in managing policy and evaluation projects for federal health agencies.
 She previously served as an executive for a national nonprofit advocacy organization.
 Ms. Wengrovitz put this experience to use when she served as President and Executive Director of Prelude: The Arlington Youth Orchestral Program for six years.
 She holds a BA from the University of Virginia and a Master’s in Public Health from the Johns Hopkins University.
 She has been an Arlington resident for 30 years.
 After many years of writing checks for violin lessons, she is pleased that her daughter continues to play, now with the William and Mary Symphony Orchestra.

 Bob Ragan, Vice President

 Robert (Bob) Ragan retired as a principal vice president of Bechtel, a major engineering and construction firm.
 Bob worked in business development and as head of Bechtel’s Washington D.C.’s office.
 In the non-profit sector, Bob served for 14 years as a Director of the National Foreign Trade Council, and one year as senior vice president.
 Bob also served seven years as a trustee of Meridian International.
 He is now President of Monitor Caribbean, a non-profit organization engaged in wildlife conservation work in the Caribbean basin.
 In 2014, Bob served as interim Development Director at the Animal Welfare League of Arlington (AWLA).
-In 2014, working with AWLA and the Arlington Philharmonic, Bob helped set-up a highly successful outdoor summer concert for people and their pets (Pops for Pets), which has now become an annual event.
-Bob also spent 15 years working for DOD, NASA and the Department of Energy.
+Working with AWLA and the Arlington Philharmonic, Bob helped set up a highly successful outdoor summer concert for people and their pets (Pops for Pets), which has now become an annual event.
+Bob also spent 15 years working for DOD, NASA, and the Department of Energy.
 He also served in U.S. Navy for four years.
 Bob earned a BS from the University of San Francisco.
 Bob resides in Arlington with his wife Pat.

 Eric Brafford, Treasurer